 - A one-time discount of up to $100 for a laptop, tablet, or desktop computer (with a co-payment of more than $10 but less than $50).
 South Slope does not sell laptops or devices so we are unable to offer the device discount.

 The ACP benefit is limited to one monthly service discount and one device discount per household.

 For information on the Lifeline program, click here.

 For the latest information on the Affordable Connectivity Program, please visit the following helpful resources:

 Federal Communications Commission: www.fcc.gov/acp

 How do I apply for the Affordable Connectivity Program?

-To apply, go to affordableconnectivity.org and follow the steps under Receive Your Benefit.
+To apply, go to affordableconnectivity.gov and follow the steps under Receive Your Benefit.

 Do I receive the funds directly each month?